 Vedic age: Completely withdrawing from the world, this is a time of complete dedication to spiritual pursuits.

 Knowledge age: Presentations also offer a window to share our learning with others.
 It is a good idea to encourage the learners to share (teach) their learning with their teams & peers.

-We can imbibe these as our learning strategy for any subject or, topic and reap the benefit of wisdom of the Vedic age.
+You can imbibe these ideas as your learning strategy for any subject or, topic and reap the benefit of wisdom of the Vedic age.

 It will help you get the most out of your learning endeavour.